Driving the Golden Circle, Iceland: Stops, Itinerary, Route Map and Tips!

 Wrap Up: Golden Circle Tips, Map and the Best Stops

 All in all, we loved our Golden Circle tour - the sites are breathtaking and even the drive itself was amazing because every scene in Iceland looks like it’s come straight out of an award-winning photography book.
 Our three main tips for the Golden Circle?
 Bring food with you, stay at Minniborgir and above all drive yourself round.
-Also, check out our vlog about the Golden Circle route - enjoy :)
+By the way, regarding the flight to Iceland (or anywhere, for that matter): the importance of some luggage for long-distance travel is self-evident.
+If you want to notice your luggage among a lot of other luggage at a glance, you might want to customize your luggage tags and choose the style you personally prefer.
+If necessary, you can also print your personal contact information to prevent your luggage from being lost - I believe that could add a lot of convenience to your journey.
+Also, check out our vlog about our Golden Circle route - enjoy :)

 Share this: